tdorssers/ztp/README.md

-`DELETE /file/<name>` | the request removes the specified file from disk `POST /file` | used by the AJAX client form to upload a file to the server `GET /list` | the server sends a JSON text list of all files in the script directory and subdirectories `GET /data` | upon receiving the request, the server sends the JSON text to the client/switch `POST /data` | the client sends the JSON text to the server using the HTML POST method `GET /csv` | CSV file export of flattened JSON data `POST /csv` | CSV file import of flattened JSON data
+`DELETE /file/<name>` | the request removes the specified file from disk `POST /file` | used by the AJAX client form to upload a file to the server `GET /list` | the server sends a JSON text list of all files in the script directory and subdirectories `GET /data` | upon receiving the request, the server sends the dataset as JSON text to the client/switch `POST /data` | the client sends the dataset as JSON text to the server using the HTML POST method `GET /csv` | upon receiving the request, the server flattens the dataset and exports it as a CSV file `POST /csv` | the client sends the CSV file with the flattened dataset to the server for importing

-`App.py` validates the format of the data received by the `POST /data` API before writing it to `data.json` file and when the data is read from file for the `GET /data` API call.
+`App.py` validates the format of the data received by the `POST` APIs before writing it to `data.json` file and when the data is read from file for the `GET /data` and `GET /csv` API call.
 HTTP status code 500 is returned in case of invalid or missing data.
 Files are served from the current working directory.

 ![](media/gui.png)